A Survey of Behavior Foundation Model: Next-Generation Whole-Body Control System of Humanoid Robots

 \subsection{Learning-based and Task-specific Controller}

-Learning-based methods, particularly reinforcement learning (RL) and imitation learning (IL), have emerged as promising alternatives to traditional WBC methods, enabling robots to acquire complex skills through environmental interaction or human demonstrations \cite{kober2013reinforcement,sunderhauf2018limits,nguyen2019review,karoly2020deep,liu2021deep, chen2023hierarchical}.
-For example, \cite{peng2018deepmimic} presents a framework entitled DeepMimic that combines deep RL with motion capture data to enable physically simulated characters to learn dynamic skills while maintaining natural motion quality. \cite{peng2021amp} further extends DeepMimic by introducing adversarial motion priors (AMP) to enable more stylized and diverse character control while maintaining physical realism.
-In contrast, \cite{huang2025learning} proposes HoST, a RL-based framework to learn humanoid standing-up control from scratch and achieves adaptive and stable standing-up motions across diverse laboratory and outdoor environments, highlighting the outstanding learning capability and robustness of RL in specific tasks.
-For IL-based methods, \cite{seo2023deep} proposes TRILL that combines virtual reality (VR) teleoperation with WBC for humanoid loco-manipulation, demonstrating 85\% success rate in real-world bimanual tasks \cite{bang2023control}.
-In addition, \cite{cheng2024expressive} develops an expressive WBC framework that decouples upper-body IL (for stylistic motions) from robust lower-body locomotion, enabling humanoid robots to dynamically adapt their gait while performing diverse movements.
+Learning-based methods, particularly reinforcement learning (RL) and imitation learning (IL), have emerged as promising alternatives to traditional WBC methods, enabling robots to acquire complex skills through environmental interaction or human demonstrations \cite{kober2013reinforcement,sunderhauf2018limits,nguyen2019review,karoly2020deep,liu2021deep,huang2022reward,zhang2022adjacency,wu2023human,chen2023hierarchical,zhu2023transfer,luo2024moil}.
+For example, the DeepMimic framework \cite{peng2018deepmimic} combines deep RL with motion capture data, allowing physically simulated characters to learn dynamic skills while maintaining natural motion quality.
+This work is further extended by adversarial motion priors (AMP) \cite{peng2021amp}, which enables more stylized and diverse character control while preserving physical realism.
+Similarly, the HoST \cite{huang2025learning} framework introduces an RL-based standing-up controller that learns adaptive and stable motions across diverse laboratory and outdoor environments, highlighting the robustness and task-specific learning capability of RL.
+For IL-based approaches, the TRILL \cite{seo2023deep} approach combines virtual reality (VR) teleoperation with WBC for humanoid loco-manipulation, demonstrating an 85\% success rate in real-world bimanual tasks \cite{bang2023control}.
+Further advances, such as ExBody \cite{cheng2024expressive,ji2025exbody2}, develop an expressive WBC framework that decouples upper-body IL (for stylistic motions) from robust lower-body locomotion, enabling humanoid robots to dynamically adapt their gait while performing diverse movements.
 This approach overcomes the instability of full-body imitation caused by morphological mismatches between humans and robots.